rhyligar1/it202-project3/README.txt

 Other Notes:
 The Javascript file contains the same code as the <script></script> in the HTML.
 I was having pushing issues from Codio.
+Chrome can be funny when running the program.
+I have had better luck downloading the index.html and opening via Internet Explorer.